thegetty/intrometadata/source/glossary.html.md

 user requirements

-In system design, the initial formal explanation of functionalities, displays, and reports expressed from the point of view of the user’s needs and expectations. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span><span class="Strong"> </span><span class="Helv-Lt-Std-Bold-Cond">specifications</span>.
+In system design, the initial formal explanation of functionalities, displays, and reports expressed from the point of view of the user’s needs and expectations.
+See also<span class="Strong"> </span><span class="Helv-Lt-Std-Bold-Cond">specifications</span>.

 Virtual International Authority File (VIAF)